What inspired you to get involved in volunteering with Waverley Care?

-I’ve been volunteering with Waverley Care for just over a year and mainly help out on reception.
+I’ve been volunteering with Waverley Care since 2016 and mainly help out on reception.
 Generally speaking, I’ll spend maybe 1-2 hours a week volunteering.

 I’m also involved with the walking group, helping to organise regular outings for service users.
 We try to choose routes that are accessible, and there’s always a café involved!
 We try to give three options – a long walk for the fitter members, a shorter route for those who want to take it a little easier, and the chance to simply sit in the café to chat with other members of the group.
 There’s usually up to a dozen people who come along and it’s a great way to get out in the fresh air.

 What do you think are the main benefits of volunteering, both for service users and for volunteers?

 Whether it’s for volunteers or service users, I think that volunteering offers the chance to socialise and mix with new people.

 I’ve found that there isn’t really a divide between volunteers and service users.
 It’s nice to just relate to people as they are, without judgement and labels.

 Through volunteering I’ve made some new friends and reconnected with old ones.
 Before starting, I knew a few of the service users socially.
 I spoke to them about wanting to be a volunteer and they encouraged me to get involved.